Listen to the podcast here:

 Buying a discounted note gives you a lot of equity to work with.
 Especially when the bank says, “You’ll buy our note, we’ll go ahead and carry that for you.
 We’ll move it from one side of the balance sheet to the other.”
 John, what’s the best way for people to reach out to you?

-CommercialLoanSuccess.com or get on CLS.com.
+CommercialLoanSuccess.com.
 You watch those videos and it all leads you back to where you can contact my team and me.
 There’s a bunch of us in it.
 It’s a software company.
 It’s got a bunch of people around to serve you and resource centers to answer your questions.

 Thank you so much for taking time out your busy schedule to join us here on the show.